 The proposed Reverse Split is intended to be treated as a "recapitalization" for U.S. federal income tax purposes pursuant to Section 368(a)(1)(E) of the Code.
 As a result, a U.S. Holder generally should not recognize gain or loss upon the proposed Reverse Split for U.S. federal income tax purposes, except with respect to cash received in lieu of a fractional share of our common stock, as discussed below.
 A U.S. Holder's aggregate adjusted tax basis in the shares of the Company's common stock received pursuant to the proposed Reverse Split should equal the aggregate adjusted tax basis of the shares of the Company's common stock exchanged therefor (reduced by the amount of such basis that is allocated to any fractional share of our common stock).
-The U.S. Holder's holding period in the shares of the Company's common stock exchanged therefor.
+The U.S. Holder's holding period in the shares of the Company's common stock received pursuant to the proposed Reverse Split should include the holding period in the shares of the Company's common stock exchanged therefor.
 U.S. Treasury Regulations provide detailed rules for allocating the tax basis and holding period of shares of common stock surrendered in a recapitalization to shares received in the recapitalization.
 U.S. Holders of shares of our common stock acquired on different dates and at different prices should consult their tax advisors regarding the allocation of the tax basis and holding period of such shares.